AlexW00/obsidian-note-linker/README.md

 If a reference is found, it gets added to a list.
 This list is then displayed to the user, who can select which notes to link.

+#### Disclaimer:

+The current version has only been tested by myself, on a vault with ~1000 notes.
+No bugs are currently known.
+However, I advise you to backup your vault before applying any changes using this plugin, since the plugin has not been tested by enough people.

 ### ⬇️ Installation

 This plugin is not in the [official community plugin list](https://obsidian.md/plugins) yet, so it can't be installed via the